 Grace's physical and social improvement from attending Club Wandsworth means she can not only play sport alongside teammates, but can now play with her family in the local park.

 Grace is a true celebrity at Club Wandsworth.
 When Grace walks in everyone stops what they’re doing to welcome her.
 This year in particular Grace’s competitive streak has emerged as her ability has improved.
 Grace loves to win points against the coaches and volunteers in tennis and badminton.
-Volunteer/Coach Graham who has worked with Grace for 3 years comments that the greatest difference is that “today Grace’s parents do not need to support Grace through all parts of the session.“
+Volunteer/Coach Graham who has worked with Grace comments that the greatest difference is that “today Grace’s parents do not need to support Grace through all parts of the session.“

 Coaches at Club Wandsworth sing Grace’s praises - Emma commented, “Grace’s infectious personality and determination comes out the more you work with her.”
 Before Graham added, “Grace is lively and makes coaching really enjoyable.”